About Bethel Church

 Location & Times

-Our services our contemporary in style and our sermons are applicable to your spiritual growth and daily life.
-Kid’s Ministries are offered during each service.
-Two Identical Worship Services- Two Very Different Presentations.
+Our services are contemporary in style and our sermons are applicable to your spiritual growth and daily life.
+Kid’s Ministries are offered during our Sunday Worship Gathering.

 John & Milena Absher